A Light Signalling Approach to Node Grouping for Massive MIMO IoT Networks: Introduction

 The contributions of this paper are: \begin{itemize} \item A node partitioning method for massive MIMO systems based on simple directional characteristics of the nodes' channels, namely dominant direction and angular spectrum spread, allowing for stable partitioning over a long time period with minimal signalling by the node devices.
-The partitioning is complete in the sense that every node belongs to a group, so that all nodes are served. \item A formulation of the node partitioning problem using directional channel characteristics as an optimisation problem using mixed integer programming. \item An efficient approximation algorithm to solve the problem that runs in $O(n\mathrm{log}n)$ time. \item A numerical evaluation of the optimisation problem and approximation algorithm using network examples generated from a suitable channel model, showing similar performance for our partitioning method compared to using full channel information. \end{itemize}
+The partitioning is complete in the sense that every node belongs to a group, so that all nodes are served. \item A formulation of the node partitioning problem using directional channel characteristics as an optimization problem using mixed integer programming. \item An efficient approximation algorithm to solve the problem that runs in $O(n\mathrm{log}n)$ time, where $n$ is the number of nodes. \item A numerical evaluation of the optimization problem and approximation algorithm using network examples generated with a suitable channel model, showing similar performance for our partitioning method compared to using full channel information. \end{itemize}

 The rest of this paper is organised as follows.
 Section~\ref{sec:motivation} introduces and motivates our node grouping approach.
 Section~\ref{sec:related_work} then discusses related work on node partitioning and scheduling in massive MIMO systems.
 Next, Section~\ref{sec:scenario} details our problem setting and defines the node partitioning problem.
-The partitioning problem is then formulated as a mixed-integer optimisation problem in Section~\ref{sec:system_model}, and our approximation algorithm to solve this problem more efficiently is given in Section~\ref{sec:approximation}.
-We present our numerical evaluation of the optimisation problem and approximation algorithm in Section~\ref{sec:evaluation}.
+The partitioning problem is then formulated as a mixed-integer optimization problem in Section~\ref{sec:system_model}, and our approximation algorithm to solve this problem more efficiently is given in Section~\ref{sec:approximation}.
+We present our numerical evaluation of the optimization problem and approximation algorithm in Section~\ref{sec:evaluation}.
 Finally, in Section~\ref{sec:conclusion}, we conclude this paper and discuss future work.